Volodimirich/MadeFinalProject/README.md

 `http://127.0.0.1:9090/targets?search=`.
 After redirecting you should check availability of `http://mongodb-exporter:9216/metrics`.

-For monitoring Graphana was chosen.
+As a dashboard Grafana was chosen.
 To use it you should do next steps:
 1. Go to `http://127.0.0.1:3000` (login: _admin_, password: _pass@123_).
 2. In opened window go to Datasources -> Prometheus.
 In the new window set next url - `http://prometheus:9090`.
 After that press on **Save & test** button and after the success message appeared press on **Back** button.